cjdelisle/cjdns/README.md

 around the world.

 Cjdns has been tested on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32, and
 PowerPC64.
-It is continually tested on Linux systems.
+It's [continually tested][buildbots] on Linux, FreeBSD and OS X systems.

 While the software itself is stable, the protocols and algorithms are experimental and subject to change.
 To minimize the harm to the network, please